Six “How-Tos” to Create a Safety Culture

 Super Bowl winners are open to feedback.

 Effective coaches tell players what they need to hear, not what they want to hear.
 Listen to the feedback from your workplace safety coaches.
 Combine your industry expertise with their safety management experience.
 Then, implement a team approach.
 Whether you have a safety director or an HR person with collateral duties as the quarterback of your safety team, they need everyone internally and externally working towards the same goal, workplace safety, to succeed.
+By creating a safety culture, you’ll be able to address these questions.

 Super Bowl winners work together as team on both offense and defense.

 Nobody says “it’s not my job if someone else is making a mistake.”
 No one individual is perfect, but as team they execute perfectly.
 Develop both your offense and defense.
-Occupational safety and health offense includes performing assessments, listening to employees concerns, and implementing pro-active improvement efforts.
+Occupational safety and health offense includes performing assessments, listening to employees concerns, and implementing proactive improvement efforts.
 Finally, form your defense.
 Are you prepared in case of a serious injury?
 Do you and your management team know what to do if OSHA shows up?
 Do you have a lawyer that specializes in workplace safety laws and OSHA matters ready to protect you if needed?
 Do you know how to manage the cost of claims by using early reporting and having strong return-to-work polices?

 Super Bowl winners practice the basics over-and-over again.